-Shortly after the tip off from Gregg Batt, another home gardener and seed saver contacted Baker Creek describing a unique crookneck watermelon that many gardeners in her Southwestern valley grow.
+Shortly after the tip from Gregg Batt, another home gardener and seed saver contacted Baker Creek describing a unique crookneck watermelon that many gardeners in her Southwestern valley grow.
 She collected seeds from neighbors and gardening pals, each with slightly unique but distinctly related, handled watermelons.
-When she asked each grower where they had received their seeds, each answered the same- they had been gifted seeds from a prominent local seed saver and melon farmer.
+When she asked each grower where they had received their seeds, each answered the same: they had been gifted seeds from a prominent local seed saver and melon farmer.

 Passionate seed saver Cliven Bundy played an integral part in saving crookneck watermelons.

-Cliven Bundy was one of Art’s old gardening pals and he received the seeds from Art in the 1970s.
+Cliven Bundy was one of Art’s old gardening pals and had received the seeds from Art in the 1970s.
 Art entrusted Cliven with a few precious seeds poured directly from the vessel.
 These were seeds for the handled watermelon, not the large round melon that Art had been selectively breeding since the 1930s.
 Cliven’s reputation as an expert melon farmer reassured Art that he would continue to keep the seeds in production.
 Bundy shared seeds of the ancient watermelon with countless local gardeners, some of whom liked the handled trait and selectively bred for watermelons with handles.

 Bundy is better known for his involvement in a nationally publicized dispute over paying to graze cattle on public land.
 He had passed these seeds along with his other precious heirloom melon varieties to our Southwest gardener friend, just a few hours before Bundy’s fellow protester Levoy Finicum was shot at the infamous Oregon wildlife refuge occupation.
-Shortly after the shooting, he was taken into custody and has been held without bail since.
-The last known steward of the ancient watermelon, Bundy, is federally incarcerated at a prison outside of Las Vegas, Nevada.
+Shortly after the shooting, Bundy was taken into custody and has been held without bail since.
+The last known steward of the ancient watermelon, Bundy, is Federally incarcerated at a prison outside of Las Vegas, Nevada.

 With this news, the Baker Creek team hit the road for the Nevada Southern Detention Center for an interview with the famous, or infamous, cattle rancher and melon ace.
 Although he was a far cry from his home garden in Bunkerville, NV, Cliven recounted his lifelong passion for melon growing and breeding with enthusiasm that transported us from the within prison walls, right to his beloved melon patch.

 Bundy lit up as he recounted his lifetime of breeding melons.
 His personal collection of unique melons range from one casaba melon called Buffet that he had been breeding as the perfect melon for serving at the Las Vegas Casinos, to an historic local variety that he describes as having Gila Monster skin patterns.
 Art and Cliven shared an infectious appetite for breeding and seed saving.
-Art considered Bundy a safe steward of the Ancient watermelon, given his passion for watermelons and seed saving.
+Art considered Bundy a safe steward of the ancient watermelon, given his passion for watermelons and seed saving.

 Ancient crookneck watermelon seeds display a beautiful reddish hue!

 Bundy faithfully grew these seeds out for over 30 years.
-He considers this variety one of the very best tasting and he expressed deep gratitude to the Native Americans who carefully selected and saved the seeds for future generations.
+He considers this variety one of the very best tasting, and he expressed deep gratitude to the Native Americans who carefully selected and saved the seeds for future generations.

 Baker Creek seed sleuth Shannon McCabe holds a crookneck watermelon!